From Dark Radiation to Dark Energy: Unified Cosmological Evolution in K-essence Models: Conclusions

 In this work, we have analyzed a family of generalized K-essence models designed to unify dark matter and dark energy within a single scalar field framework.
 Building on the purely kinetic quadratic model \cite{Scherrer:2004au}, we studied two extensions with quadratic and exponential scalar potentials respectively.
 We evaluated whether such additions improve the phenomenological viability or yield distinctive observational signatures.
 The Scherrer's Lagrangian (\ref{scherrer}) is highly general, since any non-canonical Lagrangian $F(X)$ that possesses a minimum can be approximated by its expansion around that point.
 This universality has been emphasized in previous studies \cite{Chimento:2003ta,Bose:2008ew,De-Santiago:2011aka}.
 Our results further explore this framework by confronting these scenarios with current cosmological datasets.

 A further assessment of model performance was carried out using the Akaike Information Criterion (AIC), with $\Lambda$CDM taken as the reference.
-All K-essence scenarios yield lower AIC values, indicating a modest statistical preference despite the inclusion of additional parameters.
-Among them, the purely kinetic Scherrer solution provides the best trade-off between fit quality and complexity, with $\Delta$AIC $\simeq -3$ compared to $\Lambda$CDM.
+All K-essence scenarios yield lower AIC values.
+Given the definition of the AIC parameter (Eq. \eqref{aic}), this implies that the K-essence models achieve smaller $\chi^2$ values than $\Lambda$CDM.
+Moreover, the reduction in $\chi^2$ exceeds the penalty associated with the additional model parameters.
+Therefore, despite the increased model complexity, the net decrease in AIC indicates a modest statistical preference for the K-essence scenario.
+Among them, the purely kinetic Scherrer solution provides the best trade-off between fit quality and complexity, with $\Delta$AIC $\simeq -3$ compared to $\Lambda$CDM, while the addition of potentials seems to be counterproductive in terms of the statistical preference of the models.

-These results, summarized in Table~\ref{table:kessence_cosmopars}, confirm that generalized K-essence scenarios remain competitive alternatives to the standard cosmology, providing equally good or marginally better fits to current data while unifying the dark sector under a single scalar degree of freedom.
+These results, summarized in Table~\ref{table:kessence_cosmopars}, confirm that generalized K-essence scenarios are able to reproduce the cosmological observations (CMB, BAO and BBN) with roughly the same level of precision as $\Lambda$CDM, while unifying the dark sector under a single scalar degree of freedom.

 We have shown that all models reproduce the expected sequence of cosmological epochs: an initial radiation-like phase, a matter-dominated era, and late-time accelerated expansion.
 In the purely kinetic case, this behavior arises naturally from the non-canonical structure and the constant offset $F_0$, which plays the role of a cosmological constant.
 The exponential potential preserves this structure while producing mild modifications at late times, whereas the quadratic potential requires an ultralight scalar mass of order $10^{-38}$~eV, rendering it dynamically indistinguishable from the kinetic scenario.